Hot Tub Holidays

 Feb - School half term and Valentine’s Day

-Apr - Good Friday, Easter Sunday, Easter Monday and the end of term school holidays
+Apr - Good Friday, Easter Sunday, Easter Monday and the end of Easter school holidays

 May - Early May bank holiday, Spring bank holiday and school half term